Pyenb/fail2telegram/README.md

 # fail2telegram

-fail2telegram is a simple service for the [fail2ban](https://github.com/fail2ban/fail2ban) project that can send telegram notifications whenever an IP gets banned/unbanned.
+fail2telegram is a simple action for the [fail2ban](https://github.com/fail2ban/fail2ban) project that can send telegram notifications whenever an IP gets banned/unbanned.

 Easy to install and easy to use.